 Though not made directly after Blossom it does fit best as a successor.
 The original idea of the lighthouse cigar was twisted and changed to completely blend with my mind at that time.
 It was a great outlet and the result is one of my favorite pieces from this series.

-Pool Table is perhaps my number 1 favorite piece.
-It's a perfect blend of three different ideas that are all executed just right.
+Pool Table used to be my number 1 favorite piece.
+It's a perfect blend of three different themes.
 It was a blast to make and is full of little hints and easter eggs, all without damaging the final result.

 Snailtrail was a succesful experiment with textures that would be the staple for later series.
 The textures gave Snailtrail a fairy-tale like look.